 - (h) The Kerang North-West Lakes Works consist of a chain of lakes, situate a few miles to the north-west of Kerang, connected by channels to each other and to the Loddon River, and improved so as to be capable of storing 88,500 acre-feet of water.
 This system serves, for domestic and stock purposes, an area of 40,000 acres, constituted the "Kerang North-West Lakes Waterworks District," When the supply from the Loddon River is insufficient, the lakes are filled by gravitation from the Torrumbarry Weir, on the River Murray, via the Kow Swamp Irrigation Works.
 The water is diverted along Sheepwash Creek-an improved natural effluent from the Loddon-the river level having been raised by a concrete weir at Kerang.
 As in the Coliban District, limited quantities of water are sold on application for irrigation purposes, about 5,500 acres having been irrigated annually from this source for some years.
 These irrigation facilities have been so appreciated that, in response to a strong demand, an irrigation District of 18,000 acres ("Mystic Park") has been constituted on the west of the Lakes, and further works have been constructed to provide an irrigation supply to some 13,000 acres lying to the north of "Third Lake."
-This area has also been constituted an Irrigation District in which water rights will be allotted on the basis of one acre-foot of water to each acre of irrigable land. - (i) The Broken River Works comprise two weirs-" Casey's " and "Gowangardie"-above Shepparton, and offtake works therefrom, for the diversion of water into the channels of the Tungamah, Shepparton, and Numurkah Waterworks Trusts.
+This area has also been constituted an Irrigation District in which water rights will be allotted on the basis of one acre-foot of water to each acre of irrigable land.
+To provide complete circulation throughout the chain of lakes a large channel with a capacity of 400 acre-feet per day has been constructed from Lake Tutchewop to Lake Boga. - (i) The Broken River Works comprise two weirs-" Casey's" and "Gowangardie"-above Shepparton, and offtake works therefrom, for the diversion of water into the channels of the Tungamah, Shepparton, and Numurkah Waterworks Trusts. - (j) The Wonthaggi Works comprise a storage reservoir on Lance Creek, capacity 421,000,000 gallons, a main pipe line therefrom 9 miles in length to the coal-mining town of Wonthaggi, a service reservoir-capacity 1,400,000 gallons, and 18 miles of pipe reticulation for the service of that town.
+The population supplied is 5,000, and there is a service to the State Coal Mine and Railways Department.

-- (j) The Wonthaggi Works comprise a storage reservoir on Lance Creek, capacity 421,000,000 gallons, a main pipe line therefrom 9 miles in length to the coal-mining town of Wonthaggi, a service reservoir-capacity 1,400,000 gallons, and 18 miles of pipe reticulation for the service of that town.
-The population supplied is 5,000, and there is a service to the State Coal Mine and Railways Department. - (iv) Flood Protection.
+(iv) Flood Protection.
 The Water Acts of Victoria provide for the constitution of Flood Protection Districts, in which the residents are rated for schemes carried out for their benefit.
 The works are constructed, and districts administered by the State Rivers and Water Supply Commission, and the Commission is carrying out extensive schemes at Koo-wee-rup and Cardinia, in the south-eastern portion of the State, at Loch Garry and Kanyapella on the Goulburn River between Shepparton and Echuca, and works on a smaller scale at the town of Echuca.